glwhart/researchDiary/README.md

 # 1 Aug 23
 ✔️ Bike + strength training
-🔲 Get new ID card
+✔️  Get new ID card
-🔲 Meet with Mark, Jared, Tyler
+✔️ Meet with Mark, Jared, Tyler
 🔲 Talk/email Tyler about SDG and Chap 7
-🔲 Get MP and autoGR data and compare
+🔲 Get MP and autoGR data and compare (tried to do this---kept getting interrupted)
 🔲 Read 30 mins, make notes
-🔲 Work on 318 a bit
+✔️ Work on 318 a bit
 🔲 Anything on NNs or image AI
-🔲 Talk to Eric about 601 TA
+✔️ Talk to Eric about 601 TA
-🔲 Stretch twice
+✔️ Stretch twice (only did it once)
-🔲 One extra positive interaction
+✔️ One extra positive interaction

+Lost the whole afternoon to talking with potential students.
+Could have done more if that hadn't happened.
+Stayed off email most of the day, but didn't do it at the end of the day as planned...